openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_integrate_open/tpa_oauth.rst

 #.
 For **Name**, enter the name of the provider.

 #.
+For **Site**, choose the site which you want to apply the provider config to,
+   if there are multiple site configurations.

+#.
 For **Backend Name**, select the backend name from the list.
 (If it does not
    appear in the list, either the ``ENABLE_THIRD_PARTY_AUTH`` setting or the ``THIRD_PARTY_AUTH_BACKENDS`` setting is not configured correctly.)